 Many organisations just stick to the once-a-year work Christmas meal, however monthly (or quarterly) events can increase trust within teams and promote better working relationships.

-By gathering in an informal setting, people are more likely to share more personal information about themselves; such as about their family or hobbies.
+By gathering in an informal setting, people are more likely to share more personal information about themselves; such as their family or hobbies.

 Visiting Escape Rooms has become an increasingly popular choice of team trust building activity.